Eisbaeeer/Onkyo/README.md

 ### 0.9.4
-* Major changes in variable structur (combining set and feedback vars in front of compatibility with Dashui and CCU.IO) - if we set a var, we don´t set "ACK" to true, if we get a feedback of Receiver, we set "ACK" to true.
+* Major changes in variable structur (combining set and feedback vars in front of compatibility with Dashui and CCU.IO) - if we set a var, we donÂ´t set "ACK" to true, if we get a feedback of Receiver, we set "ACK" to true.
 In this case it is possible to use one button for e.g. ON|OFF
 * Small bugfixes.
 Delete characters like CR, LF in string vars.
 Issues - It was not possible to use the var in DashUI for select-list.
-E.g. SLI doesn´t works.
+E.g. SLI doesnÂ´t works.
 * Default init of Mute and Master Volume and Input by changing the state of PWR and ZPW.

 ### 0.9.3